bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

-With TLS/PSK activated by default in Bareos since version 18, it is sometimes mandatory, to achieve a better performance and increase the throughput of backups and restores.
+With TLS/PSK activated by default in Bareos since version 18, it is sometimes mandatory to achieve better performance and increase the throughput of backups and restores.
-To do so, you need to fine tune the configuration, selecting wisely the protocol and ciphers used.
-That syntax and parameters usage, are far from evident.
+To do so, you need to fine-tune the configuration, selecting wisely the protocol and ciphers used.
+Syntax and parameter usage is far from evident.
-To do that we only need to change two parameters into bareos configuration files, but their syntax, and the location are a bit complex.
+To do that, we only need to change two parameters into bareos configuration files, but their syntax and the location are a bit complex.

 This chapter will show you how to do that.

 .. note::

-   Bareos version 21 does not yet provide a way to parameterize TLSv1.3 protocol and associated ciphers, and as TLS protocol below 1.2 are considered as weak, we will concentrate our efforts to restrict ciphers usage to the protocol version 1.2.
+   Bareos version 21 does not yet provide a way to parameterize the TLSv1.3 protocol and associated ciphers.
+And since TLS protocols below 1.2 are considered weak, we will concentrate efforts on restricting cipher usage to protocol version 1.2.

 Determine available ciphers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command :command:`openssl` help to determine which ciphers are available for protocol 1.2 with the needed psk extensions.
+The following command :command:`openssl` helps to determine which ciphers are available for protocol 1.2 with the needed PSK extensions.

 .. code-block:: shell-session